M1hono/mobrenamer/README.md

 This mod uses a JSON configuration file, making it easy to customize without needing to modify code.

-What's more, instead of using string to configure names, it allows you to use Text Component to identify all names.
+What's more, instead of using string to configure names.

+it allows you to use Text Component to identify all names.

 Therefore you can add translations to all your names.

 Here's an example of how you can use MobRenamer: